anderkve/FYS3150/book/introduction_to_cpp/containers.md

 ## Containers of containers

 Keep in mind that you can put containers inside other containers, which can sometimes be useful.
-Here's a silly example, where we construct a map of type string --> vector-of-strings:
+Here's a silly example, where we construct a map of type string &rarr; vector-of-strings:

 ```cpp
 std::map<std::string, std::vector<std::string>> countries_europe;